 Professor International Humanitarian Law and Human Rights

-Her Leiden position is part-time (0.4 FTE) and she also runs ‘Human Rights in Practice,’ an international practice based in the Hague that specializes in strategic litigation before regional and international human rights courts and bodies (www.rightsinpractice.org).
-She held a variety of international legal positions prior to establishing her practice in 2011 including: Legal Director of INTERIGHTS, Legal Officer in the Prosecutor’s office of the International Criminal Tribunal for the former Yugoslavia (ICTY), Counsel to Human Rights Watch/New York, Legal Director of the Centre for Human Rights Legal Action (Guatemala), Legal Adviser to the UK ‘Arms for Iraq’ Inquiry and Legal Officer in the UK government legal service.
+Alongside her academic work, Professor Duffy is an experienced international human rights lawyer.
+She currently runs an international legal practice ‘Human Rights in Practice’ specializing in strategic litigation before regional and international human rights courts and bodies (www.rightsinpractice.org).
+Previous posts include as Legal Director of INTERIGHTS, Counsel to Human Rights Watch/New York, Legal Director of the Centre for Human Rights Legal Action (Guatemala), Legal Officer Prosecutor’s office of the International Criminal Tribunal for the former Yugoslavia (ICTY), Legal Adviser to the UK ‘Arms for Iraq’ Inquiry and Legal Officer in the UK government legal service.

 Helen is a graduate of the universities of Glasgow (LLB), University College London (LLM), Edinburgh (Dip.LP) and Leiden (PhD).
-She is Honorary Professor at the University of Glasgow, and visiting professor at the University of Melbourne and American University.
-She serves on the advisory boards of several organisations.
-Her publications on international law and practice are listed below, and include ‘The War on Terror and the Framework of International law’ CUP, 2nd ed.
-2015 and Strategic Human Rights Litigation: Understanding and Maximising Impact.
+She serves on the advisory boards of several NGOs.
+She is Honorary Professor at the University of Glasgow, and teaches courses at the University of Melbourne (terrorism and human rights), American University (international justice) and Oxford University (climate justice).
+Her publications on international law and practice are listed below.
+They include ‘The War on Terror and the Framework of International law’ (CUP, 2nd ed.
+2015), Strategic Human Rights Litigation: Understanding and Maximising Impact (Hart, 2018) and Law Applicable to Armed Conflict, with Bohrer and Dill (CUP 2020).

 - Duffy H. (2020), Dignity Denied: a Case Study.
 In: Paulussen C., Scheien M. (Eds.)
 Human Dignity and Human Security in Times of Terrorism.
 The Hague: Springer-T.M.C.
 Asser Press.
 67-96.